 Rothenburg ob der Tauber

-This is one of the most beautiful medieval towns near Munich, and also one of the best-preserved.
+This is one of the most beautiful medieval towns near Munich and one of the best-preserved.
 Picturesque and romantic, it’s easy to see how it became so popular and gathering tourists from all over the world.
 Impossible not to fall in love with the old ramparts, the fairytale houses, and the cobblestone alleys of the Altstadt (the old town).

 The best things to do in Rothenburg ob der Tauber?
 Take a stroll through the Old Town and the Marktplatz (Market Square).
 Have a walk to picture-perfect Plönlein, with its colorful half-timbered houses.
 Discover the beautiful city walls.
 Admire the stained glass windows and the altarpiece of St. Jacob’s Church.